 If you plan to go on a trip to Uganda anytime soon, you should know that applying for a visa no longer requires a trip to the nearest Ugandan embassy.
 That is because as of July 2016, the Ugandan government started to release electronic visas, and that made things easier for everyone.
-The process is entirely online, even the application form, it is easy to go through, and you can get your Uganda visa in as little as 1 business day.
+The process is entirely online, even the application form.
+It is easy to go through, and you can get your Uganda visa in as little as 48 hours.
 All that is made possible by iVisa, a visa expediting company that will spare you the bureaucratic hassle you get at the embassy.

 What you need in order to apply for a Uganda visa